 PHOTOS by Grace Forthefrills / Ravelry.com

-Find this free pattern on forthefrills.com or read more about it on Ravelry.
+Find the original free pattern on forthefrills.com, or read more about it on Ravelry.

 These super chunky and textured potholders in the pictures below are absolutely amazing, because they will allow you to grab your hot pots without the risk of getting burned!
 And let’s not forget how gorgeous and modern they look!
 What’s more, they were made of 100% Cotton.